Approximating the Stationary Probability of a Single State in a Markov chain: Setup

-We will utilize this property to show that given samples of $T_i$ and $F_j$, we can obtain good estimates for the stationary probabilities.
-However, there are some Markov chains that are easier to compute over than others.
-In the finite state space setting, the performance guarantees for our algorithm will be given as a function of the maximal hitting time $H_i$, and the fundamental matrix $Z$.
+The mixing properties of the Markov chain affect the ease to which our algorithm approximates the stationary probabilities.
+Our analysis and bounds will be a function of a few related quantities which we will proceed to define and discuss.
+In the finite state space setting, the error bounds on the estimate produced for the stationary probability of state $i$ will be given as a function of the maximal hitting time $H_i$, and the fundamental matrix $Z$.
 This measures how well connected the graph is globally.
-The {\em maximal hitting time} to a node $i$ in a finite state space Markov chain is defined as
+The {\em maximal hitting time} to a state $i$ in a finite state space Markov chain is defined as

 The {\em fundamental matrix} $Z$ of a finite state space Markov chain is

 i.e., the entries of the fundamental matrix $Z$ are defined by